MrNova420/setup-script-/README.md

 then run the script with
 bash ~/setup.sh

+Once the script completes, the AI_Chat_Assistant directory will be created in your current working directory with the full project structure.
+After that, you can start adding the provided Python files into their respective folders.

 Steps to Save and Run the Script
 Open a terminal in your Ubuntu environment.